Striking Culinary Union Workers Demand Higher Wages at Las Vegas Convention Center

 “Despite our continued good faith efforts, UNITE HERE leadership is choosing to picket rallies, rather than continue to be at the negotiating table to reach this agreement.
 As negotiations progress, we have assured our customers and all show planners that all contingency plans have been put in place to continue offering best-in-class food and beverage at the Las Vegas Convention Center without interruption.”

-Optimistic about the deal
+Optimistic regarding the deal

-However, Pettas is optimistic that an agreement could be reached soon, noting that UNITE HERE workers reached a contract agreement with Sodexo at the Orange County, Florida Convention Center in Orlando in late January.
+However, Pettas is optimistic that an agreement might be reached soon, noting that UNITE HERE workers reached a contract agreement with Sodexo at the Orange County, Florida Convention Center in Orlando in late January.

 Ted Pappageorge, secretary-treasurer of the Culinary Union, was walking in the picket line with the workers and, in an interview, said that Sodexo workers have fallen behind their peers with rising inflation and rising to rent eating the net salary of workers.

-“These workers, after all, are part-time,” Pappageorge said.
+“These workers, following all, are part-time,” Pappageorge said.
 “They work here and throughout the city, and their wages are significantly lower than the rest of the city.
 In the past, some of these more part-time jobs were perhaps considered more peripheral.
 That is no longer true”.

 Pappageorge said that because the Las Vegas Convention Center expects first-class catering, Sodexo should also pay first-class wages.
 Many workers are forced to take second jobs to cope with spiraling costs.